openmhealth/schemas/README.md

 If you're running from the command line on Linux or from Terminal on OS X, run the following commands from the root of the project directory.

-1. cd <project-root>
-1. gradlew build
+1. `gradlew build`
-1. java -jar build/libs/validator-1.0.0-SNAPSHOT.jar
+1. `java -jar build/libs/validator-1.0.0-SNAPSHOT.jar`